Common Bugs & Pests You May Find in a Basement | EarthKind

 • Unpleasant Odors: Rodents and other household pests can leave behind waste and unpleasant odors, making your basement less inviting.
 The odor may linger on stored items even after the issue is resolved or the items are moved, requiring special care and cleaning.

-Identification of Common Bugs and Pests Found in Basements
+Identifying Common Bugs and Pests Found in Basements

-Whether you have an unquenchable curiosity, or aversion to the site of anything with too many legs, you’ll want to know what kind of bugs are commonly found in basements.
+Whether you have an unquenchable curiosity, or aversion to the sight of anything with too many legs, you’ll want to know what kind of bugs are commonly found in basements.
 Knowing what you’re dealing with will make it easier to resolve the situation, and it might even give you a new perspective on these creepy crawly critters.

 Cockroaches – Roaches can be identified by their brown or black coloring, with flattened, oval bodies and long antennae.
 These bugs can transmit diseases, trigger allergies, and contaminate food.

-Image of a black widow spider
+Close-up of a Black Widow spider

 Rodents – Signs of mice to look for include droppings, chewed items, and nests.
 Rodents can cause significant structural and electrical damage and spread diseases.

-Other common basement insects include: House Centipedes, Silverfish, Earwigs, Millipedes, Crickets (Chirping), and Pill Bugs.
+Other common basement insects include:

 Each of these pests can cause their unique set of problems, from property damage and health risks, to simply being a nuisance.

-Why Pests are Attracted to the Basement
+Why Pests are Attracted to this Space

 Understanding why pests are drawn to basements can help you address the root causes of infestations.